UW-Hydro/VIC/README.txt

 	  * Drainage now modeled as flow over broad-crested wier
 	  * New lake parameter file format - see read_lakeparam.c for details
-	  * Fixes for crashes in extreme cases; fixes for water balance errors LCB via TJB
+	  * Fixes for crashes in extreme cases; fixes for water balance errors
+	  * New output variable OUT_SOIL_TNODE_WL, the soil thermal node temperatures in the wetland tile
+										LCB via TJB